khaleel-git/DevOPS/Linux/README.md

 ---

-# SUID, SGID, and Sticky Bit in Linux
+# SUID (Set User ID), SGID, and Sticky Bit in Linux

 This guide explains the concepts and usage of **SUID**, **SGID**, and **Sticky Bit** in Linux file permissions with practical examples.